 6.22.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 clause 6.22 is applicable to Ada.

 As in many languages, it is possible in Ada to make the mistake of using the value of an uninitialized variable.
 However, as described below, Ada prevents some of the most harmful possible effects of using the value.

 The vulnerability does not exist for pointer variables (or constants).
 Pointer variables are initialized to null by default, and every dereference of a pointer that is not null-excluding is checked for a null value.